 ● Low self-esteem and guilt: Many people feel shame or regret after watching porn, especially if they’ve tried to quit before and failed.

 Individuals with porn addiction may also struggle with other mental health conditions, which can further impact their emotional well-being and recovery process.
+Substance abuse, alongside porn addiction, can further harm mental and emotional well-being, making recovery more challenging.

 Relationships, Intimacy Issues, and Erectile Dysfunction